ev3dev-lang-java/ev3dev-lang-java/README.md

 ```

-In the project, create a Class Test:
+Further information about the repository usage [here](https://jitpack.io/#jabrena/ev3dev-lang-java).

+Create a Java Class in your Maven project:

 ``` java